Holos Krainy season 12: Episode 10 (30 October)

-Episode 11 (13 November)
+Episode 11 (6 November)

 Second Chance

 For this season, it was added a brand new phase of competition called "Другий шанс" (in Ukrainian Druhyy shans, meaning "Second Chance") that was exclusive to the show's official YouTube channel.
 After failing to go through to the next rounds, artists had the chance to be selected by duo coach, Andriy Matsola and Oleksandra Zaritska, to become a member of their team.

 Auditions

 The first phase was part of the main show's blind auditions segment and, throughout its seven episodes, Oleksandra & Andriy chose 14 artists that failed to turn a chair.

 In each YouTube episode, two artists performed for the duo coach and, as episodes passed, some artists that were previously selected to go further ended up eliminated, as seen in the details table below.
 Out of them all, only two artists advanced to the next round.

 Battles

 In the second round (which was part of the main show's battles segment), the duo coach had to create two battles per episode, and after all episodes, only two artists go through to the knockouts.

-In YouTube episode 8, the winners of the auditions (Marta Lyubchyk and Marko Shvaykovsʹkyy) come back to battle against three artists (Dmytro Rotʹkin, Mariya Maksymova, and Tina Kolodiy) that Oleksandra & Andriy saved from the main competition's episode 8.
+In YouTube episode 8, the winners of the auditions (Elizaveta Ovramenko, Spiv Brativ, Marta Lyubchyk, Oleksandr Bykov, and Marko Shvaykovsʹkyy) come back to battle against three artists (Guli Guli, Dmytro Rotʹkin, and Tina Kolodiy) that Oleksandra & Andriy saved from the main competition's episode 8.
 Then, in YouTube episode 9, the winners from episode 8 return and battle against another two artists saved from the main battles (Volodymyr Porubaylo and Yuliya Shtolya).